Jones of New Park

 In 1841 George was still living at New Park with his parents John and Mary, sisters Sarah and Caroline and brother Daniel .

 On 21 January 1845 George Jones, farmer from Burford, married Mary Anne Till from Thornbury.
 Both are described of full age.
 George is the son of John Jones, farmer.
-Mary Anne is described as the daughter of William Till, farmer.
+Mary Anne was the daughter of William Till, farmer.
 The witnesses were William Till and Elizabeth Till

 Mary Ann Till had been baptised on 27 November 1820 at Thornbury.
 She was the daughter of William Till and Mary Ann Day who married on 16 November 1819 at Thornbury.
 She was the sister of

-- Thomas Day Till who had married Mary Wetmore daughter of William Wetmore and Mary Jones on 9 June 1864 at Hill (See above & Appendix I - Subsection 1)
+- Thomas Day Till who had married Mary Wetmore daughter of William Wetmore and Mary Jones on 9 June 1864 at Hill (Appendix I - Part 1)

 In 1851, 32 year old George and 30 year old Mary were living at Doddington.
 George is described as a farmer of 258 acres employing 16 labourers.